Baltic Dry Index

 The Baltic Dry Index (BDI) is a shipping freight-cost index issued daily by the London-based Baltic Exchange.
 The BDI is a composite of the Capesize, Panamax and Supramax timecharter averages.
 It is reported around the world as a proxy for dry bulk shipping stocks as well as a general shipping market bellwether.

 The BDI is the successor to the Baltic Freight Index (BFI) and came into operation on 1 November 1999.
 The BDI continues the established time series of the BFI, however, the voyages and vessels covered by the index have changed over time so caution should be exercised in assuming long term constancy of the data.

 Historical origin

-In 1744, the Virginia and Maryland coffee house in Threadneedle Street, London, changed its name to Virginia and Baltick, to more accurately describe the business interests of the merchants who gathered there.
+In 1744, the Virginia and Maryland coffee house on Threadneedle Street, London, changed its name to Virginia and Baltick, to more accurately describe the business interests of the merchants who gathered there.
 Today's Baltic Exchange has its roots in a committee of merchants formed in 1823 to regulate trading and formalize the exchange of securities on the premises, which by then had moved to the Antwerp Tavern.

 The first daily freight index was published by the Baltic Exchange in January 1985.